Hello, Dolly! poster

 The inciting incident occurs at 20 minutes when Horace announces he's going to New York City to propose to Irene Molloy that very evening.
 Dolly realizes her time is running out—if Horace marries someone else, she loses her chance at rejoining life and love..
 At 14% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Dolly makes her grand entrance down the Harmonia Gardens staircase.
+This indicates the protagonist's commitment to Dolly makes her grand entrance down the Harmonia Gardens staircase.
 She actively chooses to re-enter life, announcing to her late husband that she's ready to rejoin the human parade and pursue happiness with Horace.
 "Before the Parade Passes By" is her declaration of intent., moving from reaction to action.

 At 74 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The title number "Hello, Dolly!" peaks as the entire Harmonia Gardens staff celebrates her return to life and society.
 False victory: she's the center of attention and seemingly in control, but Horace still doesn't see her as a romantic partner and chaos is brewing., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 111 minutes (75% through) represents the emotional nadir.
 Here, Horace furiously fires his clerks and rejects Dolly, calling her a meddling opportunist.
 Dolly's scheme has collapsed and she faces returning to her lonely existence.
-The death of her dream to rejoin life through marriage to Horace., shows the protagonist at their lowest point.
+The death of her dream to rejoin life through marriage to Horace., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 121 minutes initiates the final act resolution at 82% of the runtime.
 Horace realizes that Dolly's "meddling" was actually spreading joy and life, exactly like the manure metaphor.
 He sees that his money and control mean nothing without someone to share life with.
 He gains clarity about what truly matters., demonstrating the transformation achieved throughout the journey.